 An item of property, plant and equipment is derecognised upon disposal or when no future economic benefits are expected from its use.
-Any gain or loss arising from derecognition of the asset is recognised in profit or loss.
+Any gain or loss arising from derecognition of the asset being the difference between the net disposal proceeds and the carrying amount, is recognised in profit or loss.